hollowstrawberry/Pac-Man-Bot/README.md

 [**Support server here**](https://discord.gg/hGHnfda)

 You can compile this bot yourself using an IDE such as Visual Studio or Rider, or using the Publish.bat batch file.
-You will need to include the NuGet Source for the Discord.Net beta, [link here](https://www.myget.org/F/discord-net/api/v3/index.json).
+You will need to include the NuGet Source for the Discord.Net beta, [copy link](https://www.myget.org/F/discord-net/api/v3/index.json).
 If you would like to run and host this bot yourself, and would like to be able to use the bot's custom emotes, please send me a message.
 The `config.bot` and `contents.bot` files in `bin/` are necessary for the bot to run.
 There is also the linux release branch, which I use with the public bot and always has the latest version.